 Figure 4.1

-In February 2024, 8.9% of people with a diagnosis of dementia also received a prescription for antipsychotic medication in the preceding 6 week period in England.
-The highest levels of antipsychotic prescribing were in 2 of the regions (Midlands and East of England) with the top value of 10.1% in East of England.
-Lowest prescribing levels were in North East and Yorkshire (7.6%) with 3 of the regions placed statistically below the England value (South West, North West, and North East and Yorkshire).
+In March 2024, 9% of people with a diagnosis of dementia also received a prescription for antipsychotic medication in the preceding 6 week period in England.
+The highest levels of antipsychotic prescribing were in 2 of the regions (Midlands and East of England) with the top value of 10.3% in East of England.
+Lowest prescribing levels were in North East and Yorkshire (7.8%) with 3 of the regions placed statistically below the England value (South West, North West, and North East and Yorkshire).
 The remaining 2 areas (London and South East) showed no statistical difference from the national prescribing levels.

 The interactive chart in figure 4.2 shows the number of people with dementia receiving a prescription for antipsychotic medication in the preceding 6 week period, as a percentage of all individuals with a formal diagnosis of dementia.
-The bar chart displays 42 ICB in England grouped by NHS region.
+The bar chart displays the 42 ICB in England grouped by NHS region.

 Figure 4.2